icasimpan/quicktasks-wordpress/content/post/wordpress-url-change-migration-to-another-domain.md

 Success: 8 replacements to be made.
 ```

-proceeed and remove the '--dry-run' as follows:
+Proceeed and remove the '--dry-run' as follows:
 ```
 ~$ wp search-replace 'http://OLD_DOMAIN.com' 'http://NEW_DOMAIN.com'
 ```